 For others who don’t want to downsize, these same services give the option to use your primary residence to create income by renting out areas of your home that you’re not currently using.
 I’ve written how we designed our home ownership to retire sooner utilizing this approach.

-For full disclosure, we’ve used our extra space to host guests and we lived in it this past summer while renovating our primary living space, but we haven’t made a penny renting our home out.
+For full disclosure, we have never made a penny renting our home out.
 But having the option to do so provides another contingency to our early retirement planning.

 Turning Equity Into Income

-I am debt averse, so I never considered a home equity line of credit (HELOC) or home equity loan until a few years ago.
+I am debt averse.
+I never considered a home equity line of credit (HELOC) or home equity loan until a few years ago.
 We decided to buy our current residence and use it as a rental until we sold our former one.

-A real estate investor friend who was advising me suggested looking into using a home equity loan against our former residence to buy our current one.
-I was amazed at the favorable terms we were able to obtain on a home equity loan, so that’s how we financed our current home until we sold our old one.
+A real estate investor friend suggested using a home equity loan against our former residence to buy our current one rather than getting a mortgage.
+I was amazed at the favorable terms we were able to obtain on a home equity loan.
+So we acted on his suggestion.

 This opened my eyes to other ways it’s possible to use a home for your shelter and simultaneously use the equity to provide for your spending needs.